bronson/gird/README.md

 initializing Photos
 ```

+When that finishes, every directory will contain a Girdsums file.

 Gird does process hidden files and directories, but it skips files named `.DS_Store` (thanks Apple...).

 ### --verify

 If the specified directory already has a Girdsums file in it, then
-Gird verifies the whole hierarchy.
+Gird verifies everything.

-You can also be explicit:

 ```bash
 $ gird --verify Photos